apache/datafusion/docs/source/contributor-guide/index.md

 4. Smaller non-controversial feature additions

 The good thing about open code and open development is that any issues in one change can almost always be fixed with a follow on PR.

+## Stale PRs

+Pull requests will be marked with a `stale` label after 60 days of inactivity and then closed 7 days after that.
+Commenting on the PR will remove the `stale` label.

 ## Getting Started